What is a Gear?

 Attribution: By Andy Dingley (scanner) – Scan from Bentley (1918) Sketches of Engine and Machine Details, London, Public Domain, https://commons.wikimedia.org/w/index.php?curid=7653373

 This is the case when the shafts (between which the power is to be transmitted) are mutually intersecting.

 Spiral bevel gears are used for power transmission in the shafts which are perpendicular to each other.
 Due to spiral teeth they provide uniform and silent teeth engagement.
 It has more power transmitting capacity than zero bevel gears.

 Attribution: By Myriam Thyes – Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=4078185

 Zero bevel gears or simply Bevel gears have straight teeth.
 The teeth engagement not as uniform and smooth as in spiral bevel gears.

 This is the case when the shafts (between which the power is to be transmitted) are non-parallel and non-intersecting.

 Cross helical gears

-Cross helical gears are used for non parallel and non intersecting shafts, as shown in figure.
+Cross helical gears are used for non parallel and non intersecting shafts.